Jacalz/rymdport/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
 name: Bug report
-about: Report a bug or odd behaviour
+about: Report a bug or odd behaviour.
 title: ''
 labels: 'bug'
 assignees: ''